MadDroid-2020/MadDroid-WWW/README.md

-# MadDroid-WWW
-We published the dataset and ad host list in MadDroid to boost our research community.
+# MadDroid: Characterizing and Detecting Devious Ad Contents for Android Apps

 dataset.csv
-This file contains detailed info of our dataset.
+This file contains information of the dataset we used in our experiment, which is comprised of 40K adware.
-The dataset constructed in MadDroid resort to AndroZoo dataset.(https://androzoo.uni.lu)
+The construction resorts to AndroZoo dataset.(https://androzoo.uni.lu)
-If you need metadata of apps, please let us know.

-hosts.txt
-This file contains the output of our runtime hooking approach.
-To the best of our knowledge, many of the domains here cannot be found in known ad domain lists.
-Note that this list does not contain all the ad hosts, just the ones appeared in our experiments, since it's extracted during dynamic testing of our dataset.
+The metadata of these apps is contained in the latest list maintained by Androzoo.(https://androzoo.uni.lu/lists)